fluxninja/aperture/docs/content/concepts/auto-scale.md

 loop, the component emits output signals for the number of configured replicas and the actual number of replicas deployed.

-A _Pod Scaler_ component is not required if you are using the high-level _Auto Scaler_ component.
-It defines multiple scale in, scale out controllers and takes care of instantiating the _Pod Scaler_ component.
+A _Pod Scaler_ component can be used standalone, but is not required to be defined explicitly if the high-level [_Auto Scaler_](#auto-scaler) component is used. _Auto Scaler_ component allows multiple scale in, scale out controllers and takes care of instantiating the _Pod Scaler_ component internally.

 ## Kubernetes Object Selector

-:::info

-See also
+:::info See also

 [_Kubernetes Object Selector_ reference](/reference/configuration/spec.md#kubernetes-object-selector)

 :::